First Response

-For MEDICAL EMERGENCIES, their role is to reach the cottager, assess their injury, and safely transport them to to one of the marinas, where municipal paramedics can take over.
+For MEDICAL EMERGENCIES, their role is to reach the cottager, assess their injury, and safely transport them to one of the marinas, where municipal paramedics can take over.
 They respond to between 15 and 25 calls per season, on average.
-In all cases so far, this has been accomplished in less than an hour.

-In the case of a FIRE EMERGENCY, our First Responders are part of a BNIA phone tree who will do their best to respond with fire pumps and work with cottagers and neighbours to extinguish a cottage fire (if possible) and/or to prevent it from spreading to surrounding trees or buildings.
-Fire calls are relatively rare, in comparison with medical responses.
+In the case of a FIRE EMERGENCY, the First Responders are part of a BNIA phone tree who will do their best to respond with fire pumps and work with cottagers and neighbours to extinguish a cottage fire (if possible) and/or to prevent it from spreading to surrounding trees or buildings.

 Note: the BNIA First Responders are not a fire department.
 The onus is on cottagers to prepare their own fire response plan, due to how rapidly a cottage fire spreads.
 See here for some guidelines.

 For a medical emergency, call 911 and give your island / property number.
 In case of fire, DON’T call 911.
-Call your neighbours plus a First Response team leaders:
+Call your neighbours plus a First Response team leader.

 More details about Medical and Fire emergencies here.